timdeschryver/timdeschryver.dev/blog/translating-exceptions-into-problem-details-responses/index.md

 }
 ```

-For all exceptions that are thrown within the application, this handler will be invoked.
+For all exceptions that are thrown within the application, the above handler will be invoked.

 Let's go over it to see what it does.
 The handler sets the HTTP response status code, and creates and writes a Problem Details response object directly to the response using the information from the exception.

-A more advanced implementation would use the exception type to return a different Problem Details response (and status code) for specific exception types.
+A more advanced implementation could use the exception type to return a different Problem Details response (including a different status code).

-The last step before this handler can be used is to register the exception handler using the `IServiceCollection.AddExceptionHandler()` extension method.
+The last step is to register the exception handler using the [`IServiceCollection.AddExceptionHandler()` extension method](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.exceptionhandlerservicecollectionextensions.addexceptionhandler?view=aspnetcore-8.0).

 ```cs{3}:Program.cs
 var builder = WebApplication.CreateBuilder(args);